Event Sponsorship

 Recognition in emails and social media posts for all events

-Recognition as top sponsor in GALT’s annual magazine
+Recognition as a top sponsor in GALT’s annual magazine

 Optional spot at 1 Continuing Education Course